barucharky/config/comp-initial-setup/ubuntu-setup/autoconfig/notes_autoconfig_python.md

 The working directory is the directory that the python script is located in.
 Using commands, you can change directories and create new ones.

+### File management

-I don't yet understand the pros and cons of `open` and `fdopen` for creating files.
-It seems that `open` is simpler to use, so I'll be using that for now
+It seems that `open` is the best way to create and alter a file, so I'll be using that for now.
+I'm curious as to why we need to close files after, but that is not critical to this program